kirin-vn/lexer/README.md

     This is a verse
     ;   which spans multiple lines in the source.

-Upon processing, the intervening whitespace and `;` characters are replaced with a single space.
+Upon lexing, the intervening whitespace and `;` characters are replaced with a single space.

 ####  Spans